CD Calculator

 ACCOUNT FOR INFLATION AND TAXES IN CD RETURNS

-Although CDs offer predictable returns, be sure to account for inflation, which can erode the purchasing power of your earnings over time.
-This is especially significant for long-term CDs, as inflation may outpace the fixed APY and reduce the real value of your returns.
-Use inflation-adjusted projections to help you understand the true growth of your savings.
+CDs offer predictable returns, but account for inflation, which erodes your earnings' purchasing power over time.
+This matters most for long-term CDs, where inflation may outpace the fixed APY and reduce the real value of your returns.
+Use inflation-adjusted projections to understand your savings' true growth.

-Taxes also play a role in your CD returns, as the interest earned is typically taxed as regular income.
-Factor in these tax implications when calculating your overall growth.
-To minimize tax burdens, consider reinvesting your earnings in tax-advantaged accounts like IRAs, which can preserve more of your returns and support long-term savings goals.
+Taxes also affect your CD returns, as the interest earned gets taxed as regular income.
+Include these tax implications when calculating your overall growth.
+To minimize tax burdens, consider reinvesting your earnings in tax-advantaged accounts like IRAs, which preserve more of your returns and support long-term savings goals.

 CD Calculator FAQ

-CDs often raise questions about potential earnings, interest calculations and term options.
-We’ve prepared answers to help you navigate common concerns and better understand CD returns.
+CDs often spark questions about potential earnings, interest calculations and term options.

 How much will a CD earn with compounding interest?